elevate0123/CSE/4 Sociology/Paper 1/06 Work and Economic Life.md

 Post Fordism Era - Focus is on customised production, so more flexibility & differentiation of work

-Feminist perspective - Labour in society in terms of Female participation Ann #Oakley Industrialisation confined womens at home, forced to take role of housewife.
+Feminist perspective - Labour in society in terms of Female participation Ann #Oakley Industrialisation confined women at home, forced to take role of housewife.
 Women participation is increasing but there is Occupational Segregation

 Arlie #Hochsild Service industry requires manipulation of emotions.
 So labour is not just physical labour